parmandorc/FSM/README.md

 - Facilitate code reuse
 - Be scalable with number of agents

 This project focuses on the aspects related to the AI architecture.
-Consequently, the supporting game systems needed by the FSM have been kept to a minimum.
-This includes the output of the system being in the form of a text-based console log, in order to avoid the complexities of a full game environment and rendering pipeline.
+Consequently, the supporting game systems needed by the FSM architecture and by the behaviors have been kept to a minimum, with some of the logic being simply simulated by random chance (instead of implementing full game systems for elements such as in-world positions, health and resources, or raycasts for line of sight checks).
+This also includes the output of the system being in the form of a text-based console log, in order to avoid the complexities of a full game environment and rendering pipeline.

 ### State design pattern